Skip to main content

 Refresh an API Key

 Revoke an existing key and issue a replacement with the same name, description, type, and scope.
 A new raw key value is returned.
+Use grace_period_seconds to keep the old key valid briefly while your services rotate to the new key.

 The new raw key value is returned only once in the key field of the response.
 Store it securely.